 Electric car battery life: how to preserve your battery

-How to prolong your electric car battery’s life
+Seven easy ways to prolong your electric car’s battery life

 How much does a replacement electric car battery cost?

 There'll be slight variations from car to car depending on the age and condition of the old battery, but the price of a replacement electric car battery in 2021 was estimated to be around £87 per kWh – and it’s likely to be even more now.

 However, it can be much cheaper to get a third party to fit a good-condition used or refurbished battery.
 Replacing a battery pack this way should cost around half the price of buying a new one – although that's highly dependent on how much a secondhand pack can be sourced for.

 Unless your car's battery has been particularly badly treated, you shouldn’t need a new battery for many years, if it all.
 A particularly degraded battery should be covered under warranty if your car is less than eight years old, although this differs between brands.